 “I can see how hikers might be confused where to follow, once you get to the open field (ski runs) you will cross two gravel roads.
 When crossing (the second) look for a smaller trail (to the right)…the path narrows and goes through thick bush.”

 About a mile and a half into the hike, keep your eyes peeled for a sign posted on a tree for “Lodge Lake” (pictured at the top of this post).
 Turn right at the sign, meander along the trail, and you’ll run right into the lake.
-Even though it’s not far from the bustle of I-90 or the Snoqualmie Pass ski area, Lodge Lake is nice and quite, and feels like it’s far away from the busy world.
+Even though it’s not far from the bustle of I-90 or the Snoqualmie Pass ski area, Lodge Lake is nice and quiet, and feels like it’s far away from the busy world.

 Have you ever hiked to Lodge Lake?
 How was your experience?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to visit around the Emerald City!